riyasagar/AI-Disease-Risk-Predictor/README.md

 ## 📖 Usage

-1.  **Register:** Navigate to the registration page and create a new account.
+1.  **Sign Up:** Create a new account.
-2.  **Login:** Log in with your credentials.
+2.  **Login:** Authenticate using your email and password.
-3.  **Predict:** Go to the "Predictor" page, select your symptoms, and click "Predict Disease".
+3.  **Predict Disease:** Select your symptoms → click Predict Disease → view AI-generated results.
-4.  **View History:** Go to the "History" page to see a list of your past predictions.
+4.  **View History:** Check all previous predictions made from your account.
 5.  **Manage Account:** Go to the "Account" page to view your details or change your password.